-Naomi Schroff-Mehta ’18 Presented Her Research At the LA Neurological Society This Summer
+Naomi Schroff-Mehta ’18 Presents Her Research at the L.A.
+Neurological Society

 CLAREMONT, California - June 16, 2017